rpav/CheckL/README.md

 With CheckL, you don't really have to change much.
 Your `PROGN` becomes a `CHECK ()` and you run it.
 CheckL notifies you if something changes!

-(Results are compared with `EQUALP`.
-This will probably be made into a generic function defaulting to `EQUALP` in the future.)
+Results are compared with `CHECKL:RESULT-EQUALP`.
+This defaults to `CL:EQUALP`.
+Defining it for other things may be useful.

 If you make changes to the test, it becomes another test: